devartgr/joomla-devart-polls/README.md

 - Verify voting, results, and survey responses
 - Clear page cache / CDN cache when necessary

-Version 1.1.1 is a safe update from the stable `1.0.0` release.
-Existing polls, surveys, votes, results, modules, anonymous duplicate-protection modes, and settings are preserved.
+Version 1.2.1 is a safe update from the verified `1.1.2` release.
+Existing polls, surveys, questions, options, responses, votes, results, modules, duplicate-protection modes, and settings are preserved.
+Existing option IDs remain stable when answers are reordered.

+The package also contains the additive migrations required by earlier stable releases.
+Updating a production website should still be tested on staging, especially when upgrading directly from an older release.

 Legacy `email_cookie_ip` settings are automatically converted to the simplified verified email mode.
 Obsolete response cookie and IP hashes are cleared without